CreatorOS/solidity-by-example/Learn.md

 ## Constructor
 A `constructor` is an optional function that is executed upon contract creation.

+Some characteristics of a constructor:
+- A contract can have only one constructor.
+- It is used to initialize state variables of a contract.
+- A constructor can be either public or internal.

 Here are examples of how to pass arguments to `constructors`.